 8.2.
 For historical and cultural purposes, the university stores photo and video material for an unspecified term.
-The university may use photos taken at public events in the social media and for advertising campaigns without asking the consent of the person.
+Photos taken at public events may be used by the university in the social media and advertising campaigns without asking the consent of the person.

 9.1.
-Personal data may be contained in requests for explanation, memoranda, requests for data, communications and other letters that the university has received from institutions or individuals.
-The university registers all documents created and acquired in the course of the activities of the university, including documents that contain personal data, in its document register.
+Personal data may be contained in requests for explanation, memoranda, requests for information, communications and other letters that the university has received from institutions or individuals.
+The university registers all documents created and acquired in the course of its activities, including documents that contain personal data, in its document register.

 9.2.
 The university has imposed restriction on access to documents that contain personal data.
 The university issues restricted information, including documents that contain personal data, solely to such institutions and persons who have a lawful right to receive it (for example, persons conducting pretrial procedure or the court).
 If a third person submits a request for restricted information, the university will decide on a case-by-case basis whether the document can be issued in part or in whole.

 10.1 In the course of the joint activities of the university and its cooperation partners, the personal data of data subjects are processed for the provision of a service agreed between the parties in a contract.

 10.2 The services related to cooperation partners and the personal data processed in the course of provision of the services are generally the following: